 Referral to a Specialist

-Referral to a specialist, such as an orthopedic surgeon or neurosurgeon, generally means your injury is severe enough that you would benefit from retaining a lawyer.
+Referral to a specialist, such as to an orthopedic surgeon or neurosurgeon, generally means your injury is severe enough that you would benefit from retaining a lawyer.

 Refusal to Pay Weekly Benefits